georg-koch/docker-alpine-curl/README.md

 ### Usage

-First start of the image to check functionality.
+At first start the image to check functionality.
 ```
 $ docker run codizz/curl
 ```